apache/activemq-website/src/_classic_releases/classic-05-12-01.md

   This is an older release.
 To get the current release, please see the <a href="{{site.baseurl}}/components/classic/download" class="alert-link">download page</a>.
 </div>

-Apache ActiveMQ Classic 5.12.1 includes several improvements and resolved[ issues](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12311210&version=12333269)
+Apache ActiveMQ 5.12.1 includes several improvements and resolved[ issues](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12311210&version=12333269)

 ### Getting the Binary Distributions